themosis/documentation/page.md

 	'tabs'			=> true // Make sections as tabs or not
 ));
 ```
-- **capability**: Use this parameter to change the capability a user need in order to view the page.
+- **capability**: _string_ Use this parameter to change the capability a user need in order to view the page.
-- **icon**: Allows you to define a URL to an icon for the page menu.
+- **icon**: _string_ Allows you to define a URL to an icon for the page menu.
-- **position**: By default the page is displayed at the bottom.
+- **position**: _int_ By default the page is displayed at the bottom.
 Specify a number/position to move your page menu up or down in the WordPress administration.
-- **tabs**: Boolean value only.
+- **tabs**: _boolean_ Boolean value only.
 By default is set to `true`.
 This parameter is useful when you're using the WordPress Settings API.
 This parameter will tell to defined sections to behave like tabs or not.

 ### Create a custom page